Learning and Technology Resources

 Instructional Technology Services supports classroom instruction, community services, the library, and the learning laboratories.
 The staff assists faculty in the technological aspects of instructional design, including photography, computer graphics, web page design and video production, and provide support for the use of distance education systems and software.

 Information Technology Support Services provides College personnel with information technology services, which include computer installation, hardware and software troubleshooting, telephone services, network connections, and technology training.

 Assistive Technology Services

 The Office of Disability Services provides College personnel professional development opportunities in the use of assistive technology tools used to serve students with disabilities.
 Some of those tools include software programs to help enhance academic skills in reading and writing, text-to-speech programs, dictation software programs, as well as hardware such as alternate keyboards, text magnifiers, and start pens.
 Disability Services also provides support in the conversion of alternate format for texts and course materials when needed to support the specific needs of students with disabilities.

-Television production, video streaming, and satellite downlinking services are provided by the Television Center.
-Virginia Distance Education Network video links among the campuses and other colleges are provided and supported by the College Television Center and supported by campus staff.
-The Television Center is located on the Annandale Campus and provides a complete television production, editing, and transmission facility.
-The Television Center provides a direct link to local cable TV systems for credit telecourses and other College programming.
-The Center also has connections to George Mason University to provide satellite uplink services.
+Television production, video streaming and video conferencing services are provided by the Video Services Unit.
+Virginia Distance Education Network video conferencing links among the campuses and other colleges are provided and supported by College Video Services and supported by campus IT staff.
+The television facility is located on the Annandale Campus and provides a complete television production, editing and transmission facility.
+The television facility provides a direct link to local cable TV systems for College programming and also has connections to George Mason University to provide satellite uplink services.